 The ability to build personal relationships and connections with others.
 Being able to deal with social conflict and to be a part of a positive social network.

-For many this centers on a personal relationship with God.
-However, Spiritual Wellness also encompass finding meaning and purpose in life events and living in accordance to our morals, ethics, and values.
+For many, this centers on a personal relationship with God.
+However, Spiritual Wellness also encompasses finding meaning and purpose in life events and living in accordance with our morals, ethics, and values.

 - Examples of Spiritual Wellness in the school setting: activities which help students define and be accountable to his/her personal morals, activities to help students define meaning and purpose in his/her life, peer pressure education, character education